Tensor generators on schemes and stacks: Abstract

 \section{Abstract}

-We show that an algebraic stack with affine stabilizer groups satiesfies the resolution property if and only if it is a quotient of a quasiaffine scheme by the action of the general linear group, or equivalently, if there exists a vector bundle whose associated frame bundle has quasiaffine total space.
-This generalizes a former result of B. Totaro to non-normal and non-noetherian schemes and algebraic stacks.
-Also, we show that the vector bundle induces such a quotient structure if and only if it is a tensor generator in the category of quasicoherent sheaves.
+We show that an algebraic stack with affine stabilizer groups satisfies the resolution property if and only if it is a quotient of a quasi-affine scheme by the action of the general linear group, or equivalently, if there exists a vector bundle whose associated frame bundle has quasi-affine total space.
+This generalizes a result of B. Totaro to non-normal and non-noetherian schemes and algebraic stacks.
+Also, we show that the vector bundle induces such a quotient structure if and only if it is a tensor generator in the category of quasi-coherent sheaves.